mkAndroDev/PicturesFinder/README.md

     8) Build chache strtegy for PictureDetailsUseCase
     9) Add error handling for networking calls
     10) Build views based on material design
+    11) Use better solution for filling adapter than remove and add new list

 Quality tasks:
     1) Expand SearchExecutorTest by next tests